2021 The Hundred season: Teams and venues

-Squads
+Draft and signings

 2019

 Each squad was initially made up of 15 players, of whom a maximum of three could be overseas players.

-For the men's competition, each franchise chose a centrally contracted England Test player, with franchises whose affiliated counties had at least one centrally contracted player in their squads getting first refusal.
-London Spirit and Welsh Fire, who had no centrally contracted players at their affiliated counties, were then allowed to select from the remaining players.
+For the men's competition, each franchise could choose one centrally contracted England Test player, with first refusal granted to franchises whose affiliated counties had one or more centrally contracted players in their squads.

+Trent Rockets, London Spirit and Welsh Fire, having no centrally contracted players at their affiliated counties, were then allowed to select from the remaining England players.

 For the men's teams, each franchise could choose two "local icons", high-profile players who represented one of their affiliated counties.

 For the women's teams, each franchise had two centrally contracted players.

 On 3 October 2019 the first players to be allocated to teams were announced.
 They were as follows: